RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/CurrentProbabilityMetric.md

 [[include:simple_metric_CurrentProbabilityMetric_type]]

 ### General description
 A PerResidueRealMetric that returns just the probability for the sequence currently present in the pose from a PerResidueProbabilitiesMetric (going from length\*20 to length\*1 probabilities).
 Useful for filtering or visualization of probabilities.
 This metric alone does not require compilation with `extras=tensorflow,torch` but the model predictions that are typically input do.
-See [[Building Rosetta with TensorFlow and PyTorch]] for the compilation setup.
+See [[Building Rosetta with TensorFlow and Torch]] for the compilation setup.

 ### Example